 Today, a high concentration of Aboriginal sites have been identified on the Derwent estuary, with occasional sites inland.
 Very few methodical surveys have been conducted in the hills around Hobart, and no systematic research has been undertaken in Wellington Park.

 Stone artefacts have been found in the foothills of the mountain.
-All archaeological items are protected and of enormous significance to the Aboriginal community.
+All archaeological items are protected and of enormous significance to Palawa.
 It is a serious offence to remove artefacts without a permit under the Aboriginal Heritage Act 1975 and offenders will be prosecuted.
+In addition to artefacts, Aboriginal values within Wellington Park are also protected under the Wellington Park Act 1993.

 The South West Platform at the Pinnacle introduces the significance of the area for Aboriginal people prior to European settlement, and for the contemporary Aboriginal community.
 A key contributor to the panels on the platform, Greg Lehman, has also written extensively on the relationships between the Aboriginal community and sense of place.